 Porcelain is the material of choice for veneers precisely because of its translucence, which mimics the properties of natural tooth enamel.
 Because veneers are so incredibly thin, only a small layer of enamel is typically removed from each tooth in order for the veneer to be bonded to the tooth.

 Over the course of two visits to the dentist, your teeth will be prepped for the veneers, molds will be taken so that your veneers can be customized for you, and temporary veneers will be put in place while you wait for your final veneers from the dental lab.
 Once your final veneers are ready, they will be put in place to test for color, shape, size, and length – when all of these elements are ideal, the veneers will be bonded permanently to your teeth.

-Make your appointment with Dr. Ken Cirka, Dr. Jessica Meier, Dr. Mimi Jeon or Dr. Stephanie Smith at Philadelphia Dentistry to learn more about the different types of porcelain veneers that are available for your smile makeover.
+Make your appointment with Dr. Ken Cirka, Dr. Mimi Jeon or Dr. Stephanie Mastrota at Philadelphia Dentistry to learn more about the different types of porcelain veneers that are available for your smile makeover.
 Do your research, get to know what’s on the market, and trust too what recommendations your dentist makes for your type of porcelain veneer so that you can have the smile you deserve.

 or contact us today for a free consultation with Dr. Cirka, Dr. Jeon, or Dr. Mastrota in our Center City, Philadelphia office.